jay-mango/jay-mango/README.md

 ###

-I'm an aspiring Technical Product Manager with a strong passion for creation of AI-driven Products 🖥️
+I’m an aspiring Technical Product Manager passionate about building AI-driven products. 🖥️

 I'm a Mechatronics Engineering Student @ University of Waterloo, with AI option 🤖